-This program is intended for professionals who already hold an M.A. in Counseling or a related mental health field such as Marriage and Family Therapy, Social Work, Psychology, Addictions Counseling, Psychiatric Nursing and who are interested in pursuing a career in art therapy.
+This program is intended for professionals who already hold an M.A. in Counseling or a closely related field and who are interested in pursuing a career in art therapy.
 This 36-credit M.A. in Art Therapy will benefit the work of teachers, nurses, counselors, social workers, and others in the mental health professions.
-Graduate art therapy courses fulfill the educational requirements for registration as an Art Therapist.
+Graduate art therapy courses fulfill the educational requirements for registration as an Art Therapist (under Option B).
 Graduates will need an additional 1500 hours of supervised clinical work in art therapy to qualify.

-- M.A. in Counseling or a closely related field, demonstrating a 3.0 cumulative GPA or better - 18 credits in studio art, to include at least one class in drawing, painting, and three dimensional work - 12 graduate or undergraduate credits in counseling or psychology, to include General Psychology, Personality Theory, Human Development, and Psychopathology - Official graduate transcript(s) - One letter of recommendation - Personal Interview - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in different media
+- M.A. in Counseling or a closely related field, demonstrating a 3.0 cumulative GPA or better - 18 credits in studio art, to include at least one class in drawing, painting, and three dimensional work - Twelve graduate or undergraduate credits in counseling or psychology, to include Introduction to Psychology, Personality Theory, Human Development, and Psychopathology - Official graduate transcript(s) - One letter of recommendation - Personal Interview - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in different media